Services: Food and Beverage Design and Development

 Clarify service execution – steps of service, payment procedures, quality

 control, roles, and responsibilities.

 Issue top-level operational principles with guidelines.

 6. Making money – support the team with financial targets and

-Proposed key performance indicators to ensure coherent review –
+Propose key performance indicators to ensure coherent review:

 Plan, do, review – ensure actual results are reviewed and changes made to